 Shortly later, rescue team no. 40 arrived at the road, a one-lane concrete path going downhill.
 Multiple signs warn drivers to drive slowly to avoid skidding off one of the many bends.
 The way is commonly known to be a shortcut to the White Sand Beach Resort, employees said.

-Rescue workers found the woman and her scooter on the ground a few metres next to the road which is surrounded by trees.
-The woman, who was later identified by police as 56-year-old Irina Svatovskaya who had been staying at the resort, in an unconscious state and with severe injuries to her forehead.
-“She had no pulse and wasn’t breathing, so we started chest compressions and administering oxygen,” one of the rescuers told Farang Deaths.
+Rescue workers found the woman and her scooter a few metres off the road in an area thick with by trees.
+The woman, who was later identified by police as 56-year-old Irina Svatovskaya, had been staying at the resort and was found in an unconscious state with severe injuries to her forehead.
+One of the rescuers told Farang Deaths, “She had no pulse and wasn’t breathing when we arrived, so we immediately administered oxygen and started chest compressions.”

-When officers from Koh Chang Provincial Police Station finally arrived on the scene, rescuers had loaded the still unconscious woman into an ambulance and rushed her to the emergency room at Koh Chang International Clinic.
-However, multiple attempts to save the life of the Russian tourist failed – Mrs Svatovskaya was pronounced dead in the emergency room shortly after her arrival.
-Volunteers sent the body to Koh Chang Hospital.
+When officers from Koh Chang Provincial Police Station finally arrived on the scene, rescuers had loaded the unconscious woman into an ambulance and rushed her to the emergency room at Koh Chang International Clinic.
+However, multiple attempts to save her life failed.M rs Svatovskaya was pronounced in the emergency room shortly after her arrival.
+Volunteers subsequently sent her body to Koh Chang Hospital for an autopsy.

 Pol Sub Lt Uea-angun Laeomueangglang of the Koh Chang Provincial Police Station’s investigation department examined the scene and commented on the extent of Mrs Svatovskaya’s injuries.
-“She was not wearing a helmet at the time of the crash which led to a skull fracture on her forehead,” Pol Sub Lt Uea-angun told several Thai media news websites.
+“Even though she was wearing a helmet, the crash led to a ftal skull fracture,” Pol Sub Lt Uea-angun told several Thai media news reporters.

-“Based on the result of our initial investigation, we assume that Mrs Svatovskaya was on her way back to the White Sand Beach Resort where she stayed.
-She might have lost control of her scooter at a bend due to high speed, skidded off the road and struck a tree or some of the branches on the ground.”
+“Based on the result of our initial investigation, we know that Mrs Svatovskaya was on her way back to the White Sand Beach Resort where she was staying.
+We surmise she lost control of her scooter on a bend, skidded off the road at speed and struck a tree or some of the branches on the ground.”

-The scooter Mrs Svatovskaya was riding – a blue-white Honda Click with the license plate กบง 97 registered in Trat province – was found only a few metres next to her body.
+The scooter Mrs Svatovskaya was riding – a blue-white Honda Click with the license plate กบง 97 registered in Trat province – was found only a few metres from her body.
 The vehicle had been rented at a nearby motorbike rental shop, police said.